project-repo/cagebreak-pkgbuild/README.md

 # Cagebreak Archlinux Package

-This repository provides a PKGBUILDs for [cagebreak](https://github.com/project-repo/cagebreak).
+This repository provides PKGBUILDs for [cagebreak](https://github.com/project-repo/cagebreak).

 All releases on master are tagged corresponding to the cagebreak release and signed.